liamliddy/Customer-Behavior-Analysis--Data-Augmentation/README.md

 ## **Objective**
 Analyze key drivers of customer engagement and spending patterns using a foundational dataset of customer interactions.
 This project explores how demographic factors (Age, Gender) relate to behavioral metrics such as Income, Spending Score, and Visit Frequency.
-The goal is to identify high‑value customer segments and support smarter, data‑driven marketing strategies.
+The goal is to identify high‑value customer segments and support smarter marketing strategies, to increase profits and accelerate customer engagement.

 ---